English

 Good to Know

-Natural sunscreen (without harmful substances) is the smartest choice for protecting yourself against harmful UV radiation.
-Synthetic sunscreen can contain unpleasant ingredients that you would rather not have on your skin, while natural variants form a protective layer without penetrating the skin.
+Natural sunscreen (without toxins) is the smartest choice for protection against harmful UV radiation.
+Synthetic sunscreen can contain unpleasant ingredients that you would prefer not to have on your skin, while natural variants form a protective layer without penetrating the skin.
 This is not only good for you but also for the environment.
-Choose wisely and enjoy the sun without worries!
+So choose wisely and enjoy the sun without worries!

 TIP: Apply your natural sunscreen generously and reapply regularly, especially after swimming, sweating, or towel drying.
-Even if the sunscreen is water-resistant, it's important to reapply it frequently for maximum protection.
+Even if the sunscreen is water-resistant, it's important to reapply it regularly for maximum protection.

 Sources